fx-biocoder/design-patterns/08 - Composite (Object Tree)/README.md

 ## Can I combine this design pattern with others?
 Which ones?

-The Composite pattern can be effectively combined with several other design patterns:
+The Composite pattern can be combined with several other design patterns:

 - Builder: Can be used to construct complex Composite trees step by step
 - Iterator: Can be used to traverse Composite trees